Big Generator: Artwork

-Release and reception
+Release

-Released on 28 September 1987, Big Generator peaked at number 15 on the Billboard 200 during its 30 weeks on the chart, and at number 17 on the UK Albums Chart.

-On 8 December 1987, it was certified gold by the Recording Industry Association of America (RIAA) for selling 500,000 copies in the US.
-On 29 April 1988, it was certified platinum for selling one million copies.
-Like 90125, the album earned Yes a Grammy Award nomination for Best Rock Performance by a Duo or Group with Vocal.
+Big Generator was released on 21 September 1987.
+The album enjoyed commercial success, peaking at number 15 on the US Billboard 200 during a 30-week chart run, and reaching number 17 on the UK Albums Chart.
+In the United States, the record achieved rapid sales milestones; it was certified gold by the Recording Industry Association of America (RIAA) on 8 December 1987 for shipping 500,000 units, and subsequently achieved platinum status on 29 April 1988 for sales exceeding one million copies.
+Following the commercial momentum of 90125 (1983), the record earned Yes a Grammy Award nomination for Best Rock Performance by a Duo or Group with Vocal for the second time.